trustoverip/TechArch/spec/spec.md

 Messages are the lingua franca of the [[xref: toip, ToIP Trust Spanning Protocol]].
 To achieve the design goals in [Section 6.1](#61-design-goals), the following requirements must be met:

-The [[xref: toip, ToIP Trust Spanning Protocol]] specification MUST define how to construct and format messages that are [[xref: toip, cryptographically verifiable]] to have the following four properties:
+The [[xref: toip, ToIP Trust Spanning Protocol]] specification MUST define how to construct and format messages that are [[xref: toip, cryptographically verifiable]] to have the following three properties:

-  - Authenticity: the message was sent from a sender who has control over the VID.
-  - Integrity: the contents of the message transmitted by the sender are received by the recipient without modification.
+  - Authenticity: the message was sent from a sender who has control over the source VID and the contents of the message transmitted by the sender are received by the recipient who has control over the destination VID without modification.
   - Confidentiality: the contents of the message are only accessible by authorized [[xref: toip, parties]].
   - Privacy: the contents of the message are bound to conditions of usage agreed to by the [[xref: toip, parties]].
 [REC L2.9]

-In a ToIP [[xref: toip, endpoint system]], an implementation of the [[xref: toip, ToIP Trust Spanning Protocol]] MUST support [[xref: toip, authenticity]] and [[xref: toip, integrity]].
+In a ToIP [[xref: toip, endpoint system]], an implementation of the [[xref: toip, ToIP Trust Spanning Protocol]] MUST support [[xref: toip, authenticity]].
 [REQ L2.10]

 In a ToIP [[xref: toip, endpoint system]], an implementation of the [[xref: toip, ToIP Trust Spanning Protocol]] MAY support [[xref: toip, confidentiality]] and privacy.
 [REQ L2.11]